rlacher/allianz-sentiment-challenge/README.md

 Comprehensive Python docstrings are included throughout the codebase for clarity and maintainability.

-The project automatically generates an interactive OpenAPI reference via Swagger UI, accessible at ```http://localhost:8000/docs``` when running the service locally.
+The project automatically generates an interactive OpenAPI reference via Swagger UI when running the service, accessible at: [http://localhost:8000/docs](http://localhost:8000/docs).

 ## Test